Babcock International: 2010–present

-In December 2014, the UK Ministry of Defence alienated the non-aerospace assets of the Defence Support Group to Babcock.
+In December 2014, the Ministry of Defence alienated the non-aerospace assets of the Defence Support Group to Babcock.

 In September 2019, it was announced that Babcock had been selected as the preferred bidder to build the new fleet of five Type 31 frigates for the Royal Navy.

-During 2018 and 2019, Babcock International rebuffed multiple unsolicited advances by public services provider Serco to merge the two businesses together.
+During 2018 and 2019, Babcock rebuffed multiple unsolicited advances by public services provider Serco to merge the two businesses together.
 Merger proposals had been unanimously rejected by Babcock's board, having reportedly found the proposal to lack strategic merit.
 Reportedly, Rupert Soames, Serco's Chief Executive, remained interested in aligning his company's defence operations with Babcock's own divisions.

 At multiple occasions in 2019 and early 2020, Babcock issued profit warnings, which the firm attributed to a downturn in government orders and issues with its aviation division, necessitating a £85m writedown on leases for its North Sea helicopter fleet.
 During February 2020, it was reported that the company was considering exiting the off-shore helicopter sector amid intense competition; Babcock had already reduced its Sikorsky S-92 and Eurocopter EC225 Super Puma fleets from 15 to seven helicopters and 13 to one helicopters respectively.
 The firm's decision to downsize its S-92 inventory caused manufacturer Sikorsky to sue Babcock over its refusal to accept delivery of units ordered in 2011.

-In April 2021, as part of a wide-ranging restructuring program, Babcock announced that it would be selling off a number of its business lines, resulting in 1,000 job losses (850 of which will be in the UK); as part of this, the firm will sell its oil and gas aviation transport arm to CHC Group.
+In April 2021, as part of a wide-ranging restructuring program, Babcock announced that it would be selling off a number of its business lines, resulting in 1,000 job losses (850 of which would be in the United Kingdom); as part of this, the firm will sell its oil and gas aviation transport arm to CHC Group.
+The company also confirmed the disposal of its helicopter support business in July 2022.

+In March 2023 Babcock International sold the emergency aviation businesses in Finland, Italy, Norway, Portugal, Spain and Sweden to UK group Alacala Partners which re-formed them into the Avincis Group.

+Controversy

+Glue Repairs on Nuclear Reactor

+In February 2023, the British Royal Navy ordered an investigation into the repairs made by Babcock International engineers on a Trident submarine after it was discovered that glue had been used to fix broken bolts in the nuclear reactor.
+A navy source told The Guardian newspaper: “It’s a disgrace.
+You can’t cut corners with nuclear.
+Standards are standards.
+Nuclear standards are never compromised.”